flexiant/concerto/README.md

 --help, -h show help
 ```

 We need kubectl in the path to manage the cluster.
-You can download kubectl binary from this URL replacing OS and architecture to fit your workstation
+You can download kubectl binary from this URL replacing OS and architecture to fit your workstation.

 `https://storage.googleapis.com/kubernetes-release/release/v1.0.7/bin/<os>/<architecture>/kubectl`